 Now with 3 colors filled in: Orange, Sage Green, Purple highlights

-Block #9: moving on to the blossoms and to the bulbs in the border.
-The color is a dull violet.
+Block #9: Moving on to the blossoms and to the bulbs in the border.
+The color is dull violet.

 Now with 4 colors filled in: Orange, Sage Green, Purple highlights, dull Violet